Food allergies and intolerance

 - faintness or collapse.

 About 1% of adults and less than 10% of children are ‘at risk’ of allergic reactions to foods.
 A small number of foods are responsible for around 90% of food allergies - including shellfish, fish, milk, eggs, peanuts, tree nuts, wheat and soybeans.
-The most common allergies in adults are to peanuts, tree nuts, fish and shellfish.
+Peanuts, tree nuts, fish and shellfish are the foods which most commonly cause allergic reactions in adults.
 Children are commonly allergic to dairy milk and eggs, with the majority growing out of this allergy between the ages of 3 and 5.

-Food intolerance can be a result of a sensitivity to naturally occurring chemicals in food, such as salicylates, amines and glutamate.
-Another common food intolerance is to lactose, the sugar found in milk products.
-This is caused by a shortage of the enzyme needed to help the body digest milk.
+Food intolerance can be a result of a sensitivity to naturally occurring chemicals in food.
+A common food intolerance is to lactose, the sugar found in milk products.
+This is caused by a shortage of the enzyme lactase needed to help the body break down latse in the stomach.
 An allergic reaction to milk is also possible when the body reacts to milk protein, although the symptoms will differ.

 The smallest traces of a food can trigger an allergic reaction, whereas small amounts of a food can usually be eaten before symptoms appear in most food intolerances.
 The amount tolerated, however, depends on the individual.

-Food allergies and intolerances should be diagnosed by a doctor or registered dietitian before any foods are excluded from the diet.
+Food allergies and intolerances should be diagnosed by a doctor or specialist before excluding any foods from your diet.
 Various methods are used to determine allergies and intolerances, including skin prick tests, blood tests, diet histories, food diaries and elimination diets.
-Self-diagnosis can lead to the unnecessary avoidance of foods, putting yourself at risk nutritionally.
-The doctor or dietitian will advise you if any foods are to be avoided.
-The manufactured foods database (www.mfd.co.nz) provides lists of foods appropriate for people with allergies such as egg, milk, soya, legumes (such as chickpeas, kidney beans, lentils), peanut and wheat, and for those with lactose intolerance.
+Self-diagnosing a food allergy or intolerance can increase your nutrition risk as you may be cutting out important foods unnecessarily.
+If you are diagnosed with a food allergy or intolerance the doctor will advise you if any foods are to be avoided, and may suggest you seek further dietary advice with a registered dietitian or nutritionist.

-There is no proven way to prevent allergies.
+There is no proven way to prevent food allergies.
 Breastfeeding babies exclusively until they are six months old, may help reduce the risk.
-It is not recommended that women avoid common food allergens during pregnancy or breastfeeding, as this is more likely to put mother and baby at risk nutritionally than to prevent allergies.
+It is recommended women continue to eat common food allergens during pregnancy and breastfeeding.
+Removing these foods from the diet may put the mother and baby at more risk nutritionally rather than preventing allergies.
+Delaying the introduction of allergenic foods to infants after six months of age to avoid food allergy is not recommended.
+If you have concerns please speak to your family doctor, Plunket nurse or consult a registered dietitan.

-About one in 300 New Zealanders is affected by coeliac disease, a condition in which the body’s immune system reacts to gluten, found in the grains wheat, rye, barley and possibly oats.
-This disease causes inflammation of the bowel, which affects the body’s ability to absorb nutrients from food, leading to poor nutrition, bloating, weight loss, diarrhoea and fatigue if not treated.
+About one in 300 New Zealanders is affected by coeliac disease, a condition in which the body’s immune system reacts to gluten, found in the grains wheat, rye, barley and oats.
+This disease causes inflammation of the bowel which affects the body’s ability to absorb nutrients from food, leading to poor nutrition, bloating, weight loss, diarrhoea and fatigue.
+Coeliac disease is treated by following a strict gluten-free diet.
+Read more on our gluten page.

 Food Standards Australia New Zealand: www.foodstandards.govt.nz